-For electric stoves, always unplug it when you're not using it.
+For an electric stove, always unplug it when you're not using it.

 Set up some carbon monoxide detectors around your home.
 Gas and wood fireplaces let off carbon fumes that can be deadly if the house or stove is not vented correctly.
 CO alarms can save your life.

-And, for safety tips about small wood-burning stoves, we have another handy info-graphic .
+For safety tips about small wood burning stoves, we have a handy info-graphic.

 How Do I Take Care of My Small Stove?

 Wood burning stoves are famously long-lasting.
 Many wood stoves are going strong after 50-plus years.
 Gas stoves and electric stoves don't have the longevity of wood-burning stoves.
 Most appliances don't.
-Gas and electric models can still last you a good long time, though.
-It all takes some proper care and maintenance.
+Gas and electric models can still last a long time, though.
+They all require some proper care and maintenance.

 With a wood stove, the best tips are the simple ones.

-Gas-fueled stoves can last as long as 20 years.
-But, wear and tear starts to appear after about five years.
+Gas-fueled stoves can last as long as 20 years; however, wear and tear start to appear after about five years.
 A knob or igniter may fail and need replacing.
-But, the biggest reason for a dead gas stove is inactivity.
+The number one reason for a nonfunctioning gas stove is inactivity.
 Leaving your gas stove sitting for long periods is the worst thing you can do to it.
 Be sure to fire it on a few times every season to burn off dust and cycle any moving parts.

 Electric stoves need regular dusting and component checks.
 These stoves should last you about a decade.
 With heavy everyday use, that lifespan could be cut down.
 Much like gas stoves, you may see a component fail before the whole thing fails.
 If you have pets or mice in the house, be sure to keep an eye on the wires inside and out.
 A faulty cable can be a fire hazard.